 Ideally, I would book my train before making the hotel or Airbnb reservations.
 This way you get more choice and you can adjust your travel plans accordingly.

-Even if you are not a budget traveler per se, exploring Scandinavia can get expensive really quick and you want to try and get the most bang for your buck.
+Even if you are not a budget traveler per se, exploring Scandinavia can get expensive really quick (check the cost of living in Denmark, for example) and you want to try and get the most bang for your buck.

 Approach booking your tickets like you would booking flights.
-The earlier and the more flexible you are, the cheaper.
+The earlier and the more flexible you are, the cheaper it will be.
+And expect to switch trains at least once, up to three times, depending on your choice.

 How Would Your Train Ride Look Like?

-If you go for the Copenhagen-Gothenburg-Oslo option, here is how the journey will go:
+If you go for the Copenhagen-Gothenburg-Oslo option, here is how the journey will go, based on my own experience on this route:

 – Although high-speed trains to Sweden now require border controls and identity checks before you even board the train, the Öresund is a regional train.
 You would stop at the border of Sweden instead.